OpenNBS/NoteBlockWorld/web/public/docs/terms.md

 We believe open licenses, such as the licenses provided by [Creative Commons](https://creativecommons.org/), are a powerful way of fostering creativity.
 That's why, when uploading a song, you may choose to license it under a [Creative Commons Attribution-Sharealike](https://creativecommons.org/licenses/by-sa/4.0/deed) license.
 This will allow anyone to share and adapt your song, provided they give you attribution and retain the same license as the original content.
 For more information, visit the [Creative Commons](https://creativecommons.org/share-your-work/cclicenses/) website.
 Keep in mind that, once a work is released under a Creative Commons license, you are unable to revoke the license for material already distributed under that license.

+All pieces of content you download from the website are owned by their respective authors.
+This means that, when downloading a song, you must **not** claim it as your own work, or modify, adapt, share, reproduce, reupload or redistribute it, unless the license under which the song was placed allows you to do this.
+Even then, whenever you use a downloaded song publicly for any purpose other than for your own personal use (for instance, storing and opening it in your computer), you must clearly state that it is not your original creation and credit the original author, preferably providing a link to the song's page in Note Block World.
+You can find information on how to provide proper attribution in the song's public page.

 We will **never** claim ownership of your content!
-You remain the sole owner of your creations and retain all rights not explicitly granted in these Terms.
+You remain the sole owner of your creations and retain any rights that you may have prior to submitting them to the website.

 ### 6. Warranty